Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 II.
 The Big Picture Concept of a Healthy Diet

 Our discussion begins with a quick glimpse through the lens of evolutionary biology.
 Humans evolved as a species over millions of years in tandem with a relatively stable diet that was high in fiber, low in sugar, and teeming with microorganisms.
 Much of what our ancestors ate was raw.
-And they consumed their food in a manner that can be best described as feasting and fasting.
-I refer to this type of food and eating pattern collectively as the Human Diet (HD).
+And they consumed their food in a manner that can be best described as feasting and fasting, bringing down an animal or clearing a thicket of berry-laden bushes and gorging, then going without until the next big opportunity.
+I refer to this type of food and eating pattern collectively as the evolutionary human diet (EHD).

 We are also eating more than we ever have.
 If we include snacks, Americans today eat, on average, four to six times per day.
 This is unusual behavior from an evolutionary perspective.
-But it is something that is promoted by many healthcare providers including dieticians, nutritionists, and physicians without the support of good data.
-In fact, significant data exist showing that frequent eating/snacking is strongly linked to negative health outcomes and poor dietary habits.
-It is in fact fair to say that snacking is a well-established contributing factor to obesity and chronic illness.
+But it is something that is promoted by many healthcare providers including dieticians, nutritionists, and physicians despite significant data showing that frequent eating/snacking is strongly linked to negative health outcomes and poor dietary habits.
+It is fair to say that snacking is a well-established contributing factor to obesity and various forms of chronic illness.

 I look at the way we eat today as a kind of mass experiment that would never have received approval from any responsible investigational review board: What will happen if we suddenly remove a population from a diet and pattern of eating to which their bodies have become extremely well adapted over millions of years of evolutionary history and start feeding them instead (four to six times a day) a diet dominated by hyper-delicious and addicting processed foods laden with preservatives, stabilizers, and flavor-enhancing chemicals to which their bodies have had little or no evolutionary exposure?
 The data that have emerged from this ‘experiment’ over the last few decades is not good news for the more than two hundred million Americans unwittingly enrolled in the study…